Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 ### Saving Throws

-Many spells specify that a target can make a Saving Throw to avoid some or all of a spell's effects.
+Many spells specify that a target can make a :d20-save: **Saving Throw** to avoid some or all of a spell's effects.
 The spell specifies the ability that the target uses for the save and what happens on a success or failure.

 The DC to resist one of your spells equals `8 + your spellcasting ability modifier + your Proficiency Bonus + any special modifiers`.

 ### Attack Rolls

-Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
+Some spells require the caster to make an :d20-attack: **Attack Roll** to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your Proficiency Bonus.

-Most spells that require attack rolls involve ranged attacks.
-Remember that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn't incapacitated.
+Most spells that require :d20-attack: **Attack Rolls** involve ranged attacks.
+Remember that you have :d20-disadv: **Disadvantage** on a ranged :d20-attack: **Attack Roll** if you are within 5 feet of a hostile creature that can see you and that isn't incapacitated.

 ### Combining Magical Effects